Yared Nuguse: 2024: Olympic 1500 Meter Bronze Medalist

 On August 6, after passing one of the pre-race favorites Jakob Ingebrigtsen, Nuguse finished third in the 1500 metres at the 2024 Paris Olympics, in a new personal best of 3:27.80, while Ingebrigtsen uncharacteristically finished fourth in a time of 3:28.24.
 Nuguse was just out-leaned, but nearly caught 2023 World Champion Josh Kerr, who placed second in 3:27.79.
 Nuguse's compatriot Cole Hocker won the gold in a new Olympic and North American area record of 3:27.65.
 Ingebrigtsen led at a fast pace for most of the race, but in the final straightaway, was passed by Kerr.
 Ingebrigtsen ended up moving outwards, which gave Hocker, who is famous for his kick, a chance to pass Ingebrigtsen and eventually Kerr to win gold, while Nuguse passed a fading Ingebrigtsen to get bronze.
 With Nuguse's bronze and Hocker's gold, the 2024 1500-meter final was the first time in 112 years that the United States won two medals in the event in the same Olympics.
 Furthermore, a third American, Hobbs Kessler, made it into and competed well in the final, finishing 5th in a personal best of 3:29.45.
 Eight years prior, at the 2016 Rio 1500-meter final, Matthew Centrowitz ended a 108-year gold medal "Olympic drought" in the event for the United States.
 The race was highly anticipated given Ingebrigtsen's rivalry with Kerr, with World Athletics President and former middle-distance runner Sebastian Coe labeling it a "Race for the Ages".

 On September 1, Nuguse competed in the New Balance KO Meile in Düsseldorf, finishing in a time of 3:51.9 behind Elliot Giles' new road mile world record of 3:51.3.
+The same month, it was confirmed that Nuguse signed with Michael Johnson's Grand Slam Track league for the 2025 season, competing in the short distance 800 m / 1500 m category.

 On September 5, Nuguse won the 1500 meters at the Weltklasse Zürich meeting over Jakob Ingebrigtsen, in a time of 3:29.21 to Ingebrigtsen's 3:29.52.
 Ingebrigtsen reported as being sick prior to the race after setting a 3000 m world record.
 The wavelights were set to 3:26.73, but suboptimal weather & track conditions proved to be too much for a world lead or world record in the event for either Nuguse or Ingebrigtsen.
 Given Nuguse & Ingebrigtsen's presence, in addition to the other Olympic medalists Cole Hocker & Josh Kerr who finished third and fifth respectively, this race was billed as an "Olympic rematch" and the "metric mile of the century".
 This was Ingebrigtsen's first Diamond League 1500 metres defeat in three years.